-- 1 Turn off the computer and the connected peripherals. - 2 Pull the levers on each side of the port replicator (1) to disconnect the computer from the port replicator. - 3 Lift the computer away from the port replicator. - 4 Close the port replicator connector cover on the bottom of your computer.
+- Stop the connected peripherals. - Close the cover and pull the levers on each side of the port replicator to disconnect the computer from the port replicator.

+Lift the notebook away from the port replicator.

+Close the port replicator connector cover on the bottom of your computer.

-It is extremely important to close the port replicator connector cover after removing your computer from the port replicator.
-If the cover is left open, dirt may get inside and damage the computer.
+lt is extremely important to close the port replicator connector cover after removing your computer from the port replicator.
+If the cover is left open, dust may get inside and damage the computer.